thomasrichardsopenx/slate/source/index.html.md

 * VideoClicks.
 The click-tracking URL for the selected ad
 * rc.
 Refresh count, indicates the current number of refreshes for ads served through the ad tag
 * MediaFiles.
-A container element that includes details about the video ad, such as the CDN location of the video files You should test your video ad requests to make sure that your video player configuration is able to handle the response.
+A container element that includes details about the video ad, such as the CDN location of the video files You should test your video ad requests to make sure that your video player configuration is able to handle the response.Update